irsdl/crapsecrets/README.md

 - It uses the encrypted resource values from `/WebResource.axd?d=` or `/ScriptResource.axd?d=` under a new module called "aspnet_resource.py".
 It also supports IsolateApps feature there too.
 This is useful when __VIEWSTATE and __EVENTVALIDATION are missing.

 ## TODO:
-- add client IP addresses to the potential viewstate keys
 - add a dictionary for common pages and directories when calculating viewstate
 - Implement support for IsolateByAppId (probably impossible as it requires a secret from registry which we shouldn't have!)
 - Add support for retry when there is an error.